Australian Survivor season 1: Promotion

 The evicted contestant from each episode was featured for an interview on the Today show on the following day.
 These interviews were conducted by Richard Wilkins just before the 8:00 AM news.
-This paralleled the American edition, where evicted Survivor contestants were interviewed on CBS' The Early Show during its time on air.
+This paralleled the American edition, where evicted contestants were interviewed on CBS' The Early Show during its time on air.

 The program had several sponsors who were involved in product placements spots on the show (most as rewards for reward challenges).
 Sponsors included Cadbury, IBM, Jetset travel agencies, Schweppes, Fa deodorant for men, Lays potato crisps, Telstra, Ford and Intel Pentium (which was also used in producing the show's graphics).

 Contestants

 The sixteen players were initially separated into two tribes, Kadina and Tipara, both named after ships that traveled in the area.
 On Day 19, the ten remaining players merged into the Aurora tribe.
 The final nine players made up the two finalists and the seven members of the Tribal Council jury, who ultimately decided who would be the "Sole Survivor".